inventables/x-carve-instructions/step02/index.md

 		<td> 1 </td>
 	</tr>
 </table>
-If you purchased a 1000mm X-Carve remove a male drag chain end from one of the longer drag chain lengths, and attach it to the angle bracket and then the X-Carriage like this:
+ Remove a male drag chain end from one of the longer drag chain lengths.
+Attach it to the angle bracket and then the X-Carriage like this:

 <div class="row image-row">
 <img src="1616.jpg" class="thumbnail col-md-3">